cakephp/docs/en/cakephp-overview/where-to-get-help.rst

 CakePHP Official Communities
 ============================
 CakePHP also has it's official group in most popular social networking sites like Facebook, Google Plus.
-There are thousands of people are discussing about CakePHP project, helping each other, solving problems, building projects and sharing ideas.
+There are thousands of people discussing CakePHP projects, helping each other, solving problems, building projects and sharing ideas.
 It can be a great resource for finding archived answers, frequently asked questions, and getting answers to immediate problems.
-Join with all the CakePHP lovers in the following communities.
+Join other CakePHP users in the following communities.

 -   `CakePHP Google Group <http://groups.google.com/group/cake-php>`_
 -   `CakePHP Facebook Group <https://www.facebook.com/groups/cake.community>`_